INDAPlus20/AssignmentsInstructions/structures-task-18/README.md

 This week, like last week, you may choose between two different assignments:

 - Solve LAB1 from _DD2350 Algoritmer, Datastrukturer och Komplexitet_ (We going backwards peeps)
-- (or easier) Solve an ADK exercise problem and some other Kattis problem.
+- (or easier) Solve Kattis problems.

 Of course, you can also do the regular Java assignment.